Train LoRA models with Kohya in PAI ArtLab to generate customized Stable Diffusion images.

 Log on to the PAI ArtLab console.

-Stable Diffusion (SD) is an open-source deep learning model that generates images from text.
-SD WebUI provides a web-based interface for SD, supporting text-to-image and image-to-image operations with extensive customization through extensions and model imports.
+Stable Diffusion (SD) is an open-source text-to-image model.
+SD WebUI provides a web interface for text-to-image and image-to-image generation with extensions and model support.

-Image generation with SD WebUI requires various models, each with unique features and applications.
-Each model requires specific training datasets and strategies.
-LoRA is a lightweight model fine-tuning method offering fast training, small file sizes, and low hardware requirements.
+SD WebUI supports multiple models, each trained on specific datasets.
+LoRA is a lightweight fine-tuning method: fast training, small output files, and low hardware requirements.

-LoRA (Low-Rank Adaptation of Large Language Models) is a method for training stylized models based on foundation models and datasets, enabling highly customized image generation.
+LoRA (Low-Rank Adaptation) trains stylized models on top of foundation models, enabling highly customized image generation.

 -

-File size: Typically ranges from a few to several hundred MB.
-The exact size depends on the trained parameters and the complexity of the foundation model.
+File size: A few to several hundred MB, depending on trained parameters and foundation model complexity.

 -